 The plot takes a while to pick up, but I found the later social and technological evolution of the spiders interesting and enjoyable.
 There was a very interesting attempt to imagine how the very different subjectivity of the intelligent Spiders could evolve and progress in similar but not identical ways towards greater civilization, despite their “uplift” being due to an accident.

 The parallel plot of the decadence and devolution of the humans provided a predictable but satisfying counterpoint.

 The imagination of a biology-based technology was well done, but it had the defect of biological determinism.
-Humans are glorified monkeys genetically lacking in empathy, and so biologically doomed as a species to self-extermination, unless some sort of ethical, as opposed to cognitive, uplift can occur.
+Humans are by hypothesis glorified monkeys genetically lacking in empathy, and so biologically doomed as a species to self-extermination, unless some sort of ethical, as opposed to cognitive, uplift can occur.

 I really enjoyed Yoon Ha Lee’s NINEFOX GAMBIT, the first novel in the Machineries of Empire Trilogy and felt inspired to defend it from the Shadow Clarke’s critiques of its uncritical use of genre clichés, personality stereotypes and formulaic plot structure.
 I argued that these defects were more than compensated for by the novel’s speculative elements and the imaginative world-building.
 I eagerly awaited the sequel RAVEN STRATEGY, but I found it a disappointing, albeit pleasant, read.

 This second novel contains a competent and enjoyable story set inside Yoon Ha Lee’s Hexarchate universe.
 Unfortunately, there is not as much world-building and speculative beauty as in the first volume.